powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 ### Create a cGroup

-We need a subset of runnings programs to be monitored.
+We need a subset of running processes to be monitored.
 For this, we use the Linux abstraction of [cGroups](https://www.redhat.com/sysadmin/cgroups-part-one).

 In order to create a cGroup, the following command can be used from CLI :